 5. Recruit and schedule participants.

 One of the most challenging parts of running a focus group is getting people to actually show up.
-After you select a time and a place, you'll want to start spreading the word of the group to get participants.
+After you select a time and a place, you'll want to start spreading the word to participants.

 Here are a few ways to find them:

 If you're doing market research for an existing company, reach out to your customers through account managers or an email database.
-Since current customers will likely be the first to use what you're launching, this will be the perfect opportunity to gauge early reactions for its ultimate launch.
+Since current customers will likely be the first to use what you're launching, this will be the perfect opportunity to gauge early reactions for the official launch.

 Looking for middle-aged males or senior citizens in the greater Ann Arbor area?
 No problem!
 Social media advertising offers advanced targeting options for you to reach your target market.

 You should also think about which sites are most used by the people you want in your focus group.
-If you're interested in surveying middle-aged working professionals, you'll probably have better luck on LinkedIn over Snapchat.
+If you're interested in surveying middle-aged working professionals, you'll probably have better luck on LinkedIn than you would on TikTok.

 If you're hyper-targeting a location, supplement your recruiting efforts with advertisements that will only be seen by those in your area.
 A few examples include:

-Unfortunately, people rarely do anything for free.
-In your advertisements and promotional assets, highlight the inventive you're prepared to offer -- which could be cash, a gift card, or a discount on whatever you're selling.
+People rarely do anything for free.
+In your advertisements and promotional assets, highlight the incentive you're prepared to offer — which could be cash, a gift card, or a discount on whatever you're selling.

-If you're scrapped for cash, consider hosting a raffle for participants.
+If you're strapped for cash, consider hosting a raffle or giveaway for participants.
 That way, if you host a focus group of eight people, you could offer a chance at a $100 gift card (rather than a guaranteed $25 per participant) to save you $100.